Optimal Error Analysis of Channel Estimation for IRS-assisted MIMO Systems: Single-Hop IRS-Assisted MIMO System

-To facilitate the recovery of channels $\mH$ and $\mG$ from their linear measurements $\calY$, the pilot signal (regression/measurement operator) need adhere to specific properties.
-One such desirable property is the RIP, extensively explored and popularized in compressive regression literature~\cite{donoho2006compressed, candes2006robust, candes2008introduction, recht2010guaranteed}.
-This property has also been extended to structured tensors~\cite{Rauhut17, qin2024quantum}. \begin{theorem} Suppose each element of the pilot signal matrix $\mX$ is a complex-valued subgaussian random variable \footnote{Note that a complex-valued random variable $X$ is subgaussian if and only if its both real part $\Re{X}$ and imaginary part $\Im{X}$ are real subgaussian random variables.
-Here are some classical examples of subgaussian distributions. \begin{itemize} \item{(Gaussian)} A standard complex Gaussian random variable $X = \Re{X} + i \Im{X}$ with $\Re{X}$ and $\Im{X}$ being independent and following $ \calN(0,\frac{1}{2})$, is a subgaussian random variable. \item{(Bernoulli)} A Bernoulli random variable $X$ that takes values $-1$ and $1$ with equal probability is a subgaussian random variable. \item(Digital modulation signals) The phase shift keying (PSK) \cite{li2019optimal}, quadrature amplitude modulation (QAM) \cite{yuan2005analysis} and pulse amplitude modulation (PAM) \cite{huang2016widely} exhibit subgaussian random variable properties. \end{itemize} }.
-Let $\delta_{UM}\in(0,1)$ be a positive constant.
-Then, for any channel tensor $\calB\in\setB_{N,\calS}$, when the number of time slots satisfies
+holds for any channel tensor $\calB\in\setB_{N,\calS}$.
+We now consider two cases: \begin{itemize} \item Suppose each element of the pilot signal matrix $\mX$ is an i.i.d. complex-valued subgaussian random variable \footnote{Note that a complex-valued random variable $X$ is subgaussian if and only if its both real part $\Re{X}$ and imaginary part $\Im{X}$ are real subgaussian random variables.
+Here are some classical examples of subgaussian distributions. \begin{itemize} \item{(Gaussian)} A standard complex Gaussian random variable $X = \Re{X} + i \Im{X}$ with $\Re{X}$ and $\Im{X}$ being independent and following $ \calN(0,\frac{1}{2})$, is a subgaussian random variable. \item{(Bernoulli)} A Bernoulli random variable $X$ that takes values $-1$ and $1$ with equal probability is a subgaussian random variable. \item(Digital modulation signals) The phase shift keying (PSK) \cite{li2019optimal}, quadrature amplitude modulation (QAM) \cite{yuan2005analysis} and pulse amplitude modulation (PAM) \cite{huang2016widely} exhibit subgaussian random variable properties.
+Specifically, an i.i.d. sequence of PSK, QAM, or PAM symbols can be generated by first drawing a bitstream as an i.i.d. random process with zero mean and bounded variance, and then mapping each bit independently to the corresponding constellation points.
+The resulting symbol sequence can thus be treated as an i.i.d. complex-valued subgaussian process with a finite subgaussian norm. \end{itemize} }.
+For a positive constant $\delta_{UM}\in(0,1)$, when the number of time slots satisfies